 The turnover for the current month, plus the trailing 11 months, is over A$75,000.

 Projected GST turnover: The turnover for the current month and what you believe the next 11 months will add, is over A$75,000.

 We recommend registering for GST if your current month and trailing 11 months of sales were equivalent to A$65,000 or about $48,000 USD.

 How to register for GST

-For most US retailers will not have an Austrailian business number (ABN).
-You don’t need one as a Simple GST Registration will allow you to register and pay Australian GST.
+For most, US retailers will not have an Australian business number (ABN).
+You do not need one because a simplified GST Registration will allow you to register and pay Australian GST.

 As a non-resident registered through Simplified GST: